 Smartphone Battery Life Optimization Guide (Android & iOS)

 Often, a few specific applications or display settings are responsible for the majority of power consumption.
-By auditing these power drains and adjusting how the operating system manages energy, you can significantly extend your screen-on time without carrying a portable charger.
+By reviewing these power drains and adjusting how the operating system manages energy, you can significantly extend your screen-on time without carrying a portable charger.

 Android Battery Optimization